NelsonPython/Driving_Experiment/DataMart/README.md

 ```

-Insert your data into the labDevices table
+Insert your data into the labDevices table.
+Do not change the device tags.
+They are used by other programs.

 ```
 insert into labDevices (ipaddr,macaddr,device) values ('192.168.1.x','YO:UR:MA:C9:AD:DR','radio')